 She moves to the stairway and down.

-We wait, it's only a minute, Janah, “He or she is on one, go.”
+We wait, it's only a minute, Janah, She is on one, go.

 “Chan, you want the door, or should I blow it?”